bettar/miele-lxiv-easy/README.md

 		$ cd $EASY_HOME
 		$ ./build.sh

-	If you are brave or have the need for it, define and select your on version set file.
+	If you are brave or have the need for it, define and select your own version set file.
 I suggest you don't change anything, to get a default, tried and tested setup.

 	- Save, ok, exit
 	- Exit